 CSM final poll shows record low, too: The season-ending Canesfan Satisfaction Meter poll -- in the wake of Saturday's UM bowl loss making the final record 6-7 -- shows 2.7 percent overall satisfaction, a record low.
 See complete results in previous blogpost.

 MY game column: Click HERE to read.
 See our Dolphins-Jets gamepost and postgame thoughts immediately below the new/final DSM poll...

-DOLFAN SATISFACTION METER: G10: Results are certified in the latest Dolfan Satisfaction Meter postgame poll, and they show 93.3 percent overall satisfaction in the wake of Thursday night's 22-9 victory over visiting Buffalo putting Miami's season record at 6-4.
+DOLFAN SATISFACTION METER: G16: Results are certified in the latest -- and season-ending -- Dolfan Satisfaction Meter postgame poll, and they show 2.7 percent overall satisfaction in the wake of Sunday's 37-24 loss to the visiting New York Jets leaving Miami's final season record at 8-8.
+That's a record low for a final approval rating.
 The DSM, in its seventh season, is a continuous weekly gauge of how fans are feeling about the Dolphins and their direction.
 Right after each game I invite you to share your overall degree of satisfaction.
 Criteria for voting is your own, but I suggest fans consider the most recent game's performance and caliber of opponent, season as a whole, direction the club is heading and your overall degree of optimism -- all in the context of reasonable expectations.
+Because this was the final DSM of the year, added consideration and weight should have been given the season as a whole.
 Results are certified official the morning after one full day of voting.
-In this case that was around 8:15 a.m. today/Saturday.
+In this case that was around 8 a.m. today/Tuesday.

 2014 DSM results